 Bilateral Economic Relations

 The U.S. Geological Survey estimates that the Guyanese coastal area holds recoverable oil reserves of roughly 13.6 billion barrels and gas reserves of 32 trillion cubic feet.
 ExxonMobil, the majority partner in a consortium including Hess and the Chinese National Offshore Oil Company, began producing oil in December 2019.
-At the end of 2020, ExxonMobil reached production of 120,000 barrels of oil per day, and aims to expand production to 750,000 barrels of oil per day by 2026.
+As of May 2022, ExxonMobil reached production of 120,000 barrels of oil per day, and aims to expand production to 850,000 barrels of oil per day by the end of 2026.

 Guyana’s Membership in International Organizations

 Following its independence from the United Kingdom in 1966, Guyana sought an influential role in international affairs, particularly among developing countries and nonaligned nations.
 Guyana and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, and International Monetary Fund.
 The Caribbean Community (CARICOM) Secretariat is headquartered in Guyana.
 In 2020, Guyana served as the chair of the G77 grouping of developing countries in the United Nations.